BLOG

 Sonar provides tools that integrate static application security testing (SAST) into the software development lifecycle, enhancing DevSecOps practices.

-Products such as SonarQube Server, SonarQube Cloud, and SonarQube for IDE support over 30 programming languages and frameworks for developers to detect and address security vulnerabilities, bugs, and code flaws early in development.
+Products such as SonarQube Server, SonarQube Cloud, and SonarQube for IDE support over 30 programming languages and frameworks, enabling developers to detect and address security vulnerabilities, bugs, and code flaws early in the development process.

 Quixxi is a mobile security tool that provides comprehensive app protection against reverse engineering, tampering, and data breaches.
-It offers advanced features such as code obfuscation, runtime protection, and dynamic analysis to secure sensitive information.
+It offers advanced features, including code obfuscation, runtime protection, and dynamic analysis, to secure sensitive information.

 Supporting SAST (Static Application Security Testing), DAST (Dynamic Application Security Testing), and API testing, Quixxi helps developers identify vulnerabilities in code and live environments.
 As a robust competitor to the Data Theorem, Quixxi provides mobile app security without compromising performance or user experience.